 Vietnamese proverb has a sentence “Nhap gia tuy tuc, nhap giang tuy khuc” (when going into someone’s house, we must depend on that family’s custom, and when going into a river, we must depend on its sections).
-The friends arriving from outside of Vietnam should know Vietnamese custom to fall in line with them easily.
+The friends arriving from outside of Vietnam should know Vietnamese customs to fall in line with them easily.
 One of their important customs is marriage.
 Vietnamese people consider marriage is one of three things requesting a lot of effort in human life (making career, building house, getting married).
 This opinion expresses in the proverb sentence: “Tậu trâu lấy vợ làm nhà, trong ba việc ấy thật là khó thay!”
 (Buying buffalo, getting wife, making house, what difficult three those things!).
-Any country has its own way to organize wedding, either Vietnam does.
+Any country has its own way to organize a wedding, either Vietnam does.
 Vietnamese wedding is one of the most important parts in Vietnam’s rich culture.

-In the past, Vietnamese wedding consists of six ceremonies, which are very complicate so that it hasn’t been suitable for modern people.
+In the past, Vietnamese wedding consists of six ceremonies, which are very complicated so that it hasn’t been suitable for modern people.
 Today, the Vietnamese wedding has become simpler, it reduces into three ceremonies.
 In recent days, wedding is organized not only traditionally but also modernly.

-The current Vietnamese marriage consists of three ceremonies: Dam Ngo, An Hoi, An Cuoi (coming to gate, engagement , wedding).
+The current Vietnamese marriage consists of three ceremonies: Dam Ngo, An Hoi, An Cuoi (coming to gate, engagement, wedding).

 After having the agreement of the bride and her family, the groom’s family carries out Dam Ngo Ceremony.
-Two families discuss about An Hoi Ceremony.
+Two families discuss An Hoi Ceremony.
 The groom’s family suggests the time to organize An Hoi Ceremony, Cuoi Ceremony and the betrothal gifts that the groom’s family would offer to the bride and her family.
 The bride’s family has a right to show their idea.

-After Dam Ngo Ceremony, An Hoi Ceremony is hold.
+After Dam Ngo Ceremony, An Hoi Ceremony is held.
 This one is organized very solemnly, especially at the bride’s house.
 Before An Hoi Ceremony one day, the bride’s family decorates the house beautifully.
 The front gate has a board written phase “LE DINH HON” (engagement ceremony).
-Before coming to the bride’s family, the groom’s family prepares betrothal gifts carefully to offer the girl, her ancestors and family members.
+Before coming to the bride’s family, the groom’s family prepares betrothal gifts carefully to offer the girl, her ancestors, and family members.
 Offerings consist of jewels, betel, areca fruits, alcohol, tea, cakes, fruits and a roasted pig.
 All must be good looking and good quality.
 In front of the bride’s house, the groom’s family must stand in one line to go.
 The first person of the line is an old man – host of groom’s family carrying an alcohol tray, followings are the groom and other men carrying offering trays.
 The ceremony conducts as follows:

 -Allowed by the bride’s family, the delegation goes into the house.